Aircraft in fiction: Morane-Saulnier MS.230

 The Morane-Saulnier MS.230 appears as the fictional "new monoplane" in the 1966 World War I epic The Blue Max and was the aircraft in which the central character Bruno Stachel (George Peppard) meets his demise.
 Peppard purchased the aircraft and took it back to the US where it joined the collection of the San Diego Aerospace Museum.
 The plot, which has Stachel wringing-out a new design until it sheds its wings, is based on the experience with the late-war Fokker E.V, a parasol design, three of six of which crashed within a week of being delivered to Jasta 6 in August 1918.
 Grounded for investigation, the problem was traced to shoddy workmanship at the Mecklenburg factory where defective wood spars, water damage to glued parts, and pins carelessly splintering the members instead of securing them were discovered.
 Upon return to service two months later, the design was renamed the Fokker D.VIII in an effort to avoid the type's reputation as a killer.

+N

 N3N Canary

 Naval Aircraft Factory N3N Canarys were shown in the 1941 Warner Bros. film Dive Bomber.